dougkellermeyer/JavaScript-Concepts/javaScriptEventLoop/jsEventLoop.md

     - A **heap** is a simply where **memory allocation** happens

     - A **call stack** is where your actions (function, logs, events,etc.) queued (what's being executed)
+      - In other words - it's a data structure that records where in the program/app we are.
   - Back to some of those **runtime examples**.
 You've probably heard **v8** or the **v8 engine** thrown around and wondered what that is - I know I did.

     - **v8** or the **v8 engine** is Google Chrome's **JavaScript runtime**.
 You'll often here **engine** and **runtime** used interchangably (`engine === runtime`)